Sheet-Pan Roasted Delicata Squash

 This post may contain affiliate links.
 Please read my disclosure policy.

-This easy roasted delicata squash recipe has everything you want in a side dish, plus it looks so beautiful piled on a platter.
-Tender slices of delicata squash are roasted on a sheet pan, and sprinkled with seasoned panko crumbs and Parmesan cheese to make a crisp, savory topping.
-If you haven’t tried delicata squash, this is an amazing basic recipe to start with!
+This roasted delicata squash side dish recipe has everything you love about the sweet and tender squash โ plus it looks so beautiful piled on a platter!
+Roast sliced delicata on a sheet pan, and sprinkled with crunchy seasoned panko crumbs and Parmesan cheese to make a crisp, savory topping.
+If you haven’t tried delicata squash, this is fantastic basic recipe to start with!

 Little by little, delicata squash has become my favorite winter squash.
-Whenever I see their distinctive oblong shape and pretty yellow-and-green stripes in markets, I can hardly stop myself from buying an armload of them to use in squash recipes!
+Whenever I see their distinctive oblong shape and pretty yellow-and-green stripes in markets, I can hardly stop myself from buying an armload to make simple veggie side dishes for dinner or the holiday table.

-This basic method for roasting delicata squash gives you many options.
-Serve the pretty crescent-shaped slices as a side dish, or take advantage of their versatility and add them to salads or pastas.
+This basic method for roasting delicata squash gives you some options: Serve the pretty crescent-shaped slices as a side dish, or take advantage of their versatility and add them to salads or pastas.

-- Panko crumbs: I use plain panko crumbs for their crunchy texture.
-When combined with olive oil and grated Parmesan cheese, they transform into a beautifully crisp counterpoint to the sweet and tender squash.
-Feel free to use Italian-style seasoned panko or the same amount of coarse fresh breadcrumbs.
+- Panko crumbs: I prefer to use plain, unseasoned panko crumbs, not only for their crunchy texture, but also because I like to season them up myself.
+When they’re combined with olive oil and grated Parmesan cheese, they transform into a beautifully crisp counterpoint to the sweet and tender squash the same amount of coarse fresh breadcrumbs.

 - Parmesan cheese: Salty and sweet, Parm and winter squash are such a great pairing!
 For the best taste, buy a hunk of good Parmesan and grate it yourself with a box grater or food processor.